KWojtowicz/Speller---Brain-Computer-Interface/README.md

 _Grabowska J. & Wojtowicz K., Human-Computer Interaction, Faculty of Psychology and Cognitive Sciences, Adam Mickiewicz University, 2024_

 ## Overview
 This project involves the creation of a simple offline "speller" interface that uses blinking to select letters of the alphabet.
-The interface displays letters in a loop, records the timestamps of each letter's display, and decodes user inputs based on blink data collected via an EEG electrode.
+The interface displays letters in a loop, records the timestamps of each letter's display, and decodes user inputs based on blink data collected via an OpenBCI EEG electrode.

 The project is designed as part of a cognitive science end-year project and consists of:
 1. A program for displaying letters of the alphabet and logging timestamps.